Second-order Markov random fields for independent sets on the infinite Cayley tree: Introduction

-The hardcore model, originally studied in the statistical physics community to understand anti-ferromagnetic particle systems, refers to the following family of distributions on the independent sets of a graph $G$.
-For any independent set ${\mathcal I} \in {\mathcal I}(G)$, $\rP({\mathcal I}) = \lambda^{|{\mathcal I}|} (\sum_{S \in {\mathcal I}(G)} \lambda^{|S|})^{-1}$, where $\lambda$ is a positive activity parameter whose logarithm has an interpretation in terms of the temperature of the system, and $|S|$ denotes the cardinality of $S$.
-When $\lambda = 1$, computing the relevant normalizing constant / partition function $\sum_{S \in {\mathcal I}(G)} \lambda^{|S|}$ is equivalent to counting the number of independent sets in $G$ (a $\#P$-Complete problem \cite{Weitz.06}); as $\lambda \rightarrow \infty$, all the probability mass gets put on the largest independent sets, and computing the partition function is analagous to finding the cardinality of the maximum independent set. \\ Such anti-ferromagnetic models have a rich history in the physics literature.
-Models in which $G$ is a lattice were studied in \cite{Domb.60},\cite{Bur.60},\cite{Temp.59},\cite{Temp.61},\cite{Temp.62},\cite{Gaunt.65},\cite{Run.66},\cite{RC.66},\cite{BN.66}.
-This work was extended to the three-regular infinite tree (i.e. Bethe lattice, infinite Cayley tree) by L.K.
-Runnels in \cite{Run.67}, and the general infinite regular tree in \cite{Colin.82}.
-In these early works, it was observed that the underlying models underwent a \emph{phase transition} as one varied $\lambda$.
-As this concept will be central to the rest of the paper, we now make this more precise.
+The hardcore model on $T_{\infty}$ coincides with the following collection of potentials $\mathbf{\Phi}$.
+For some fixed activity $\lambda > 0$: $\Phi_{\lbrace i \rbrace}(\omega) = - \log(\lambda) I( \omega_{\lbrace i \rbrace} = 1)$ for all $i \in T_{\infty}$; $\Phi_{\lbrace i,j \rbrace}(\omega) = \infty I\big( |\omega_{\lbrace i , j \rbrace}| = 2 \big)$ for all pairs of nodes $(i,j)$ which are adjacent in $T_{\infty}$; and $\Phi_S$ is identically zero for all other $S \subseteq T_{\infty}$.
+Under local conditioning, this measure puts all probability on spin assignments corresponding to independent sets, assigning an independent set $S$ probability proportional to $\lambda^{|S|}$.
+When $\lambda = 1$, computing the relevant normalizing constant (i.e. partition function) is equivalent to counting the number of independent sets (a $\#P$-Complete problem in general graphs \cite{Weitz.06}); as $\lambda \rightarrow \infty$, all the probability mass gets put on the largest independent sets, and computing the partition function is analagous to finding the cardinality of the maximum independent set (an NP-Complete problem in general graphs \cite{GJ.79}).
+Such models have a rich history in the physics literature.
+Models on the infinite lattice were studied early-on by several authors (cf. \cite{Temp.59,Domb.60,Run.66}).
+This work was extended to the three-regular infinite Cayley tree by L.K.
+Runnels in \cite{Run.67}, and the general $\Delta$-regular infinite Cayley tree in \cite{Colin.82}.